comsee-research/compote/README.md

 ### Extrinsics Estimation & Calibration Evaluation

-`extrinscs` runs the optimization of extrinsics parameters given a calibrated camera and generates the poses.
+`extrinsics` runs the optimization of extrinsics parameters given a calibrated camera and generates the poses.

 **Requirements**: computed _internal parameters_, features, calibrated camera and scene configuration.